 If your baby has colic or reflux, I feel we can all benefit from looking more broadly at the situation, rather than only considering food.

 The following suggestions apply to mothers as well as babies:

 Your baby is unlikely to have an allergy and food sensitivities are far less common than mothers are led to believe.
 If you are breastfeeding and your digestion is good, your baby’s digestion is likely to be good too.
-If you have bloating, lack of appetite or gas, then stick with early recipes for longer and your baby’s digestion with benefit too.
+If you have to bloat, lack appetite, or have gas, then stick with early recipes for longer, and your baby’s digestion with benefit too.
 If your baby truly has an allergy the crying will be accompanied by excessive vomiting, rash or persistent congestion.

-Newborn babies are exceptionally sensitive to new experiences and are likely to be over stimulated by excessive play, cuddles with too many new people or lack of sleep.
+Newborn babies are exceptionally sensitive to new experiences and are likely to be overstimulated by excessive play, cuddles with too many new people, or lack of sleep.
 All thoughts need to be processed, which happens naturally when we sleep, or better still when we meditate, breathe or find the time and space to just be.
-Allow your baby plenty of down time, to just contemplate the world, to absorb all her new experiences and just stare into space.
+Allow your baby plenty of downtime, to just contemplate the world, absorb all her new experiences, and just stare into space.

 “Our only hope for mothering happily and wisely lies in developing inner resources to nourish ourselves.
 Tossed around by the needs of others, mothers give and give, so we must find ways to replenish ourselves.” – Sarah Napthali, author of Buddhism for Mothers

 Comments will be approved before showing up.